 - Couples who get married between the ages of 28 and 32 are far more likely to stay together for the long haul

 - Couples who spend more than 5 hours a week together – compared to average couples – have the most successful marriages

 - True News: Marriage does more to promote life satisfaction than money or sex

 - Ending the ceremony with a kiss because, according to ancient Rome, the kiss is a legal bond that seals the contract

 Okay so technically these aren’t exactly statistics but they sure to make you feel great and, as you can see, marriage truly is a magical and wonderful thing.
 It’s worthy of creating volumes of stories and legends around and passing these amazing wedding customs and superstitions on to the next generation.

 Oh You Didn’t Know?

-Throughout the world it’s very common for a bride to take on the last name of her groom.
-These wedding customs were so that family lineages can be maintained and – historically – demonstrated and agreement of peace between kingdoms.
+Throughout the world, it’s very common for a bride to take on the last name of her groom.
+These wedding customs were so that family lineages can be maintained and – historically – demonstrated an agreement of peace between kingdoms.
 However, it’s never actually been a legal requirement.

 It’s Your Call